danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ## TODO
-* title
-* feature image
-* related
 * intro para
   * need to somewhere mention this post will explain how i built a vanilla js/css web app for meditation and why i built it...
-* main content
+* WIP main content
 * conclusion para
 * edit
+* Insert joke about podcasts being book tours in disguise.
-* Somewhere work in I always thought you had to buy in to a religion or something, since meditation is often associated with buddhism.
-Not to say there's anything wrong with being religious, but it's just not my bag.
+* Somewhere work in I always thought you had to buy in to a religion or something, since meditation is often associated with buddhism
+* Add link to Breath book
+* Maybe a few more details about the optimal breathing cadence and importance of nasal breathing from book
+* Update all js and css code snippets with latest version from GitHub.
+* Update screenshots - border? consistent
+* In JS tech details - view switching, simple no router, there's only the main view and an about view
+* Explain use of localstorage, namespaced keys for saving user prefs
+* For visual progress bar explanation, also show code that calls requestAnimationFrame in a loop
+* Shorten up stylesheets section, maybe just need one section.
+* Phrasing better explanation on Vitest automated testing
+* Phrasing on zero-build section, especially about returning to a project a few months later and webpack or whatever build no longer works